 During the early nineteenth century, the railroads filled the remaining marshland.
 It transformed Paulus Hook into a waterfront industrial site with factories and rail yards.
 Ferry traffic carried raw materials brought by rail to Jersey City across the Hudson River to New York.
 This approximately half-square mile in Jersey City's First Ward developed throughout the nineteenth century with companies like P. Lorillard Tobacco, Colgate-Palmolive Company, and American Sugar Refining (Sugar House).

 Immigrants moved into the area.
 They lived on blocks neighboring Grand Street, the main street, with a trolley car service for residents.
 Some single-family brick row houses became multi-family dwellings to meet the population growth.
 In the 1890s, the social reformer Cornelia Bradford opened Whittier House, a social settlement house, for the neighborhood immigrants.

 The 35-block Paulus Hook Historic District, bound by Montgomery Avenue, Essex Street, Greene Street, and Marin Boulevard, retains many early brownstones, rowhouses, churches, apartments, and factories.
 New townhouses and apartment complexes, vying for views of Manhattan, Ellis Island, and the Statue of Liberty, have been built in the Upper New York Bay area.
 Residential properties, such as the Pier House Condominiums, Liberty Pointe, and Liberty Towers, now have a foothold in the once-commercial area.
 The Hartz Mountain Industries built two-twelve story towers in the Colgate Redevelopment Area and the Applied Companies completed the Portside apartments.
 The Sugar House, along the Morris Canal basin, was renovated by Diversified Management Systems.
 It is now a sixty-four-unit condominium that opened in June 2001.

 The Paulus Hook Monument in the park, at the southeast corner of Washington and Grand Streets, commemorates the Battle of Paulus Hook, fought to regain the fort by the Patriots against the British in August 1779.
-The 25-foot obelisk of unhewn granite installed in 1903 by the Daughters of the American Revolution in honor of Col. Lee's efforts.
+The 25-foot obelisk of unhewn granite was installed in 1903 by the Daughters of the American Revolution in honor of Col. Lee's efforts.
 In the 1930s, the monument was struck by a vehicle and was seemingly lost.
 Decades later, it was found among some debris and reinstalled in the historic district's pocket park.